simonw/llm-llama-cpp/README.md

 The following options are available:

 - `-o verbose 1` - output more verbose logging
+- `-o max_tokens 100` - max tokens to return.
+Defaults to 4000.
 - `-o no_gpu 1` - remove the default `n_gpu_layers=1`` argument, which should disable GPU usage
 - `-o num_gpu_layers 10` - increase the `n_gpu_layers` argument to a higher value (the default is `1`)
 - `-o n_ctx 1024` - set the `n_ctx` argument to `1024` (the default is `4000`)